paazmaya/WP-Member-Register/readme.txt

 = 0.13.0 =
 * Released 2014
 * User Interface testing with CasperJS, http://casperjs.org
+* Members listed in two lists based on their active state, so that recently registered users will be easier to find
+* Fixed showing hidden columns of member list

 = 0.12.0 =
 * Released 4th March 2014